 The cache is NOT at the coordinates listed above.
-This is a field puzzle, so the geocache is hidden at N 43° 01.A4C W 088° 13.6EF.
-See below for more information, and have fun!
+Find the other FOUR CACHES in this series to find the field puzzle, hidden at N 43° 01.A4C W 088° 13.6EF.
+See below for more information, have fun!

 To Kill a Mockingbird